Research

 Testing Vertical Relationships in the US Infant Formula Market: Implications for Government Costs and Welfare

-• Abstract: The US Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides free infant formula to low-income households, serving around 39% of US infants and accounting for over half of all domestically sold formula—making it a substantial government expenditure.
-To reduce government costs, WIC awards exclusive contracts to manufacturers offering the lowest net price in each state and collects rebates from the winning bidders via public auction, effectively creating governmentsanctioned monopolies in the WIC market.
+- Abstract: The U.S. Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides free infant formula to low-income households, serving around 39% of US infants and accounting for over half of all domestically sold formula—making it a substantial government expenditure.
+To reduce government costs, WIC awards exclusive contracts to manufacturers offering the lowest net price in each state and collects rebates from the winning bidders via public auction, effectively creating government-sanctioned monopolies in WIC markets.
 The broader implications of this policy hinge on vertical relationships between manufacturers and retailers, which remain poorly understood.
-I identify the vertical relationship as best characterized by twopart tariffs, where retailers pay fixed fees to manufacturers and wholesale markups are zero.
-Counterfactual analyses show that, when pricing control shifts to manufacturers, average retail prices increase by 3.79%, producer surplus rises by 2.17%, and consumer surplus declines by 7.44%.
-I also observe heterogeneous price responses for WIC auction winners and losers.
-Notably, winners generally raise prices when granted retail pricing power.
-These findings underscore the importance of firm conduct in shaping program efficacy and market outcomes.
+I identify the vertical relationship as best characterized by two-part tariffs, where retailers pay fixed fees to manufacturers and wholesale markups are zero.
+This finding challenges the common but untested two-part tariff model with resale price maintenance assumption (RPM) in the literature.
+Counterfactual simulations show that under RPM, average retail prices would be 3.8% higher, consumer surplus would be 7.4% lower, and producer surplus would be 2.2% higher.
+Disaggregated results reveal substantial heterogeneity across states and years: winners may raise or drop prices while losers consistently reduce prices though to varying degrees.
+Together, these findings demonstrate that conduct assumptions critically shape welfare outcomes.

 Publications